Canyon Cooler Outfitter 55qt

 Canyon Cooler Outfitter 55 Quart

-- Brutally tough PE RotoMolded cooler shell that holds IGBC Bear Resistant Certification #3769
+- Tough PE RotoMolded shell that holds IGBC Certification #3769

-- All purpose cooler; hunting, fishing, tailgating, and camping.
-That can be easily carried by one person and is great for multi-day trips
+- Can be easily carried by one person but is big enough for multi-day trips

-- No-lose drain plug – screw-in, gasket assembly with a tethered center plug to allow for quick and easy drainage without removing the entire plug
+- No-lose drainage plug – screw-in gasket assembly with a tethered center plug to allows for quick-and-easy drainage without removing the entire plug

 - Lifetime warranty